bambangsso/weather_bot_api/README.md

 - Fill in URL of simple weather service api
 - Run this program

-# Input JSON
+# JSON Request
-- BJtech platform will send this JSO to your api gateway
+- BJtech platform will send this JSON to your api gateway
 - For example your chatbot send Latitude and Longitude to get weather of specific location:

   {'type': '?', 'replyToken': '?', 'msisdn': '?', 'data': {'lat': '101.1', 'long': '96.1'}}

+# JSON Response

 - Your api gateway must be response with following JSON: